MobileFirstLLC/extension-cli/README.md

 ![Last commit](https://img.shields.io/github/last-commit/mobilefirstllc/extension-cli)

-**Extension CLI is a command-line application that facilitates rapid chrome extension development by providing a systematic way to build, test and document extension projects.
+**Extension CLI is a command-line application that facilitates rapid chromium*-based extension development by providing a systematic way to build, test and document extension projects.
 It handles the project setup to let you focus on the extension you are creating.**